arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Now this is all fine and dandy but you are probably wondering, "Why do we need a cache again?"
-Remember that if all `Segment` instances are `Index` cached, for every `1GB` of record data, we need `16MB` of heap memory.
+Remember that if all `Segment` instances are `Index` cached, for every `1GB` of record data, we need `16MB` of heap memory if record sizes are `1KB`.
 So we made `Index` caching optional to keep memory usage from exploding.

 How do we decide which `Segment` instances are to cache their Index?
 We use another cache `segments_with_cached_index` to decide which Segment instances cache their `Index`.
 We can choose the cache type based on a access patterns (LRU, LFU etc.)

-However, there might be cases, where the user may want all `Segment` instances to cache their `Index`.
+However, there might be cases, where the user might want all `Segment` instances to cache their `Index`.
 So we also make `segments_with_cached_index` optional.

 ...